 He sees the future as very bright for our Clan Scott Scotland, and all who choose to celebrate the name Scott, or just simply browse amongst the many excellent pages we now have on our website about all things "Scott".
 Even son Fraser, this year, is helping out with both our Instagram and Facebook pages.

-Derek Stewart (that's him at the front under a number of other participants) is an assistant at Forest School in the Scottish Borders is an enthusiastic member of the Border Clansmen re-enactment group.
+Derek Stewart (that's him at the front under a number of other participants) is an assistant at Forest School in the Scottish Borders.
+He is also an enthusiastic member of the Border Clansmen re-enactment group.
 He says that the great thing about re-enactment is that you can be just about anyone you want to be.
 He was recently at a gathering in Grolle in Holland with about 40 other groups recreating a battle in which Scottish mercenaries participated and one of the German groups there acted as Scottish soldiers.
 Walter Scott, the 1st Earl of Buccleuch (son of the ‘Bold Buccleuch’) led a company of one hundred Borderers to the Netherlands in 1627 to take part in the ‘Eighty Years War’.